mavryk-network/mavryk-taquito/docs/tutorial.md

 A dApp is a web application that interacts with a blockchain.
 The blockchain is the source of truth for the dApp.
 The dApp usually interacts with the user, reads data from, and writes to the blockchain.
 The dApp might also communicate with other services, notably a blockchain indexer.
 But dApps are not limited to these ideas.
 For instance, one might create a dApp that works as part of an industrial process, and interacts with the blockchain to benefit from its features, like transparency, immutability, and provability.

-## What is Taquito?
+## What is Webmavryk?

-Taquito is a JavaScript library that makes it easy to interact with the Mavryk blockchain.
+Webmavryk is a JavaScript library that makes it easy to interact with the Mavryk blockchain.
 It is designed to be used in dApps.
 It is also used in some wallets and other tools.
 It is open-source, developed and maintained by ECAD Labs.

-Without Taquito, sending operations to the Mavryk blockchain requires you to write a lot of code.
+Without Webmavryk, sending operations to the Mavryk blockchain requires you to write a lot of code.
 Some of that is to:
 1. Estimate the costs for the operation
 1. Properly encode the operation
 1. Sign the operation